softius/php-cross-domain-proxy/README.md

 * Acts as a reverse proxy: request headers and data are propagated from proxy to server.
 Similarly, response headers and data are propagated from proxy to client.
 * Provides support for all methods GET, POST, PUT, DELETE.
+* Provides also support for HTTPS.
-* Requests can be filtered against a list of trusted domains / URLs.
+* Requests can be filtered against a list of trusted domains or URLs.
 * External configuration (Work in progress)
 * Error handling i.e. when server is not available (Work in progress)
 * Debugging mode (Work in progress)